dwiegreffe/mdsrv-web/faq.md

     </big></summary>

 <p>
-You can import a structure or trajectory by
+You can import a structure or trajectory by:
 - providing the files from your local machine
     1. Open the Home panel on the left-hand side.
     2. Open the Open Local Files menu in the Home panel.